rwth-iat/RecipeTool/ReadMe.md

 - "server" is for the Flask app.
 - "client" is for the Vue.js Frontend.

-# building the project
+# Building the project
-prerequisits:
+All steps necessary to Build and start the project are combined in one Batch File.
+Make sure you are in the root folder of the project and run:
+  - `./build_run.bat`

+The commands in the build file are explained in the following:
+- To build the Client part:
   - npm must be installed
-- to make sure all packages are installed and build the package:
+  - change directory to clinet folder, make sure all packages are installed and build the package:
-  - `cd client`
-  - `npm install`
-  - `npm run build`

-- For the python server part make sure to use the projects conda environment [todo: put link etc here]:
+    ```
+    cd client
+    npm install
+    npm run build
+    ```

+- Building the Client part automatically puts the new Client-Files into the servers static folder.
+Therefore by starting the Python server the new client is served.
-  - make sure you are in the right folder (server) and run the app.py script
+  - make sure you are in the right folder (server) and run the app.py script:
-  - `cd server`
+    ```
+    cd server
-  - `pip install -r requirements.txt`
+    pip install -r requirements.txt
-  - `python app.py`

--The steps above are also combined in one batch file in the project root folder which can be run by:
-  - `./build_run.bat`
+    python app.py
+    ```

+# Notes for developers
+- After Making changes to the Client code, the project needs to be rebuild in order for the changes to arrive in the python server.
+Therefore after Changes you at least need to run `npm build` in the client folder and afterwards restart the python server.
+Therefore after changes you can simply run the batch file which will rebuild and start the server for you.
+- As the build takes quite a bit of time, when simply developing the client code which does not need the functionality of the python server api, running `npm run dev` in the client server runs a developmentserver at "http://localhost:5173".
+This starts up much faster and allows for the browser integrated debuggers to work.
+Also every change in code is directly used in the browser after saving the file with ctrl+s.